artur9010/charts/renterd/README.md

 ## Requirements

-- Kubernetes 1.28+ cluster, nodes should have at least 8GB of ram as renterd is memory hungry.
+- Kubernetes 1.30+ cluster.
 It should work with older versions of k8s but I haven't tested it.
-- Some kind of persistent storage (longhorn, ceph, aws-ebs etc.) and 50GB of available storage (mostly for blockchain copy).
+- Some kind of persistent storage (longhorn, ceph, aws-ebs etc.) and 100GB of available storage (mostly for blockchain copy).
 It's only required by `renterd-bus` pod which contains consensus (blockchain) copy and partial slabs.
 There is no support for hostPath, but [rancher local path provisioner](https://github.com/rancher/local-path-provisioner) should work fine

 ## Setup guide